Mhalali/Mass_Casualty_Incident_Project/readme.md

 ## Latest Changes

+### Release v0.2-alpha:

+- Dynamic Role Play: The bot now plays the roles of various leaders (Triage Leader, Transport Leader, etc.), providing specific responses based on each role’s responsibilities.
+-
+- Patient Sounds: Introduced patient voices and background sounds to add realism to the scenario.
+-
+- Scene Descriptions: Players can request descriptions of the environment and scene, which the bot dynamically generates.
+-
+- Improved Response Flow: Updated response handling to remove generic phrases and focus on next steps or consequences of user decisions.
+-
+- Enhanced Reporting and Logs: Post-session logs now include detailed performance summaries, tracking responsiveness and decision-making.
+-
+- Inactivity and Strike System: If players are inactive, the bot issues warnings and logs the session’s summary if the timer expires.

+### Release v0.1-alpha:

 - **Removed Time Restrictions**: Players now have more freedom to explore the simulation, ask questions, and make decisions at their own pace without a rigid time limit.